pytorch/audio/docs/source/index.rst

 model implementations and application components.

 .. note::
-    Starting with version 2.8, we are refactoring TorchAudio to transition it into a maintenance phase.
+    Starting with version 2.8, we have transitioned into a maintenance phase.
 As a result:

     - Some APIs were deprecated in 2.8 and removed as of 2.9.
     - The decoding and encoding capabilities of PyTorch for both audio and video